 The dean of a school or college, appointed by the president, is the chief academic administrator of the unit and as such is responsible for the personnel and program administration of that division and reports directly to the provost.
+The dean of a health sciences school or college reports directly to the vice president for research and health sciences.
 The dean reviews curricula and programs in the school or college, appoints chairs of departments and assigns their duties, supervises the use of funds, space, and equipment allotted to the academic unit, and supervises the preparation of the budget of the division.
 The dean is the presiding officer of the faculty of the school or college.
 Deans of undepartmentalized colleges or schools also have the duties and responsibilities of department chairs (see below).